zhaofeng-shu33/blockly-mbed/README.md

-# USE Blockly to build a simpe mbed C code generator
+# USE Blockly to build a simple mbed C code generator

 ## Background